What is an Independent Medical Exam?

 A personal injury or workers’ compensation attorney can help you identify particular tests or procedures that have been ordered but that are not appropriate to the IME counsel, and may advise you not to submit to these procedures.
 It may also be in your best interest to speak with an attorney prior to the independent medical examination to learn about risky or unfavorable subjects you should avoid discussing during the exam.

-If you would like confidential advice and professional consultation before your independent medical exam, an Emery Reddy attorney can provide you with essential tips.For a free consultation, call us now: 206-442-9106
+If you would like confidential advice and professional consultation before your independent medical exam in Washington, an Emery Reddy attorney can provide you with essential tips.For a free consultation, call us now: 206-442-9106

 How Can an Attorney Help?